-Shrimp nets are made to be smaller with much finer netting.
+Shrimp nets have much finer netting than fish nets.
 This is to prevent any injuries to your shrimp when catching and moving them.
 It’s worth having them around as they do make it much easier to catch your shrimp.
 It is also useful having a shrimp-only net to avoid any cross contamination and possibly introducing harmful infections or parasites to your tank.
-The last thing you need is an infection in your shrimp tank, as many medications used to treat them contain copper, which is deadly to shrimp.
+The last thing you need is an infection in your shrimp tank.
+Many medications used to treat infection contain copper which can be deadly to shrimp.
 Having a shrimp specific net can help prevent that!

 Purchasing this handy little device was a game changer for me in my shrimp tanks.
 Shrimp naturally come from highly oxygenated waters, which is why it is so important to have a lot of surface agitation/aeration in your tank.
-This is usually achieved by your filter output, as mentioned earlier, or an air stone.
+The best way to accomplish this is with your filter output or an air stone.

 The Sochting oxydator uses hydrogen peroxide to oxygenate your aquarium water.
 The glass container is filled with hydrogen peroxide, where it reacts with a catalyst (a little stone that sits inside the container).
 The reaction produces water and oxygen, and the oxygen diffuses into your tank through the grey ceramic bowl.

-I was amazed at the difference I saw in my shrimps behavior once I added the oxydator.
+Once I added the oxydator, I was amazed at the difference I saw in my shrimps behavior.
 They were especially useful during the hot London summers and oxygen levels were dangerously low, as warmer waters retain less dissolved oxygen.
 I had many shrimp deaths despite extra aeration, cooling fans, and water changes.
 The oxydator was the only thing that made a difference.
 They’ve been a mainstay in my shrimp tanks ever since.